-The main reason why an egret sits on a buffalo is to eat flies, grasshoppers and other pests on the buffalo.
-By this way, the egret gets its food as well as the buffalo gets rid of germs and dirt.
+The egret sits on a buffalo to eat flies, grasshoppers and other pests on the buffalo.
+In this way, the egret gets its food, as well as the buffalo, gets rid of germs and dirt.
 Hence, it’s a mutual benefit for both.

 2. Have you seen any animal riding on another animal?
 Write its name.